Research Interest

 Our lab is interested in building technologies that solve critical research bottlenecks and answer fundamental biological questions.
 Below you'll see a few of our ongoing projects and their applications.

-Combining high-throughput protein characterization with protein language models.
+Combining high-throughput protein characterization with deep probabilistic modeling.

 Combinatorial protein engineering